Navigating the AI Adoption Ladder

 Here's an explanation of the different components and how they interact with each other:

-User Interface: This is where the user inputs their query or prompt.
+Slack: This is where the user inputs their query or prompt.
 It's the front-end part of the system that interacts directly with the user.
-Internally we use Slack (as one of the interfaces).
+Internally we use Slack (as one of the interfaces), but this can be any application where you can chat via APIs (ie MS Teams).

-Thread/New Request: The system determines if the prompt is a net new query, or the continuation of a conversation and handles it within that context.
+Thread/New Request: The system determines if the input is a net new query, or the continuation of a conversation and handles it within that context.

-Respond to the User: You surface your formatted response to the user at the same (or any additional) user interface so they can continue chatting.
+Respond to the User: You surface the response to the user at the same (or any additional) user interface so they can continue chatting.

-You can rip and replace them with your tools of choice.
+You can update or swap out any of the components with your tools of choice.
 This system not only provides real-time responses but also adapts to the conversational context, enhancing the user experience.

 Next up: Trustworthiness and beyond